MrShameer/Portfolio/README.md

 # About
 This is my portfolio.
-Nothing much.
+Nothing much but it's interactable.
 Made using HTML, JavaScript, CSS & [Spline](https://spline.design/)

 # About Spline
 The background iframe in this portfolio is made using [Spline](https://spline.design/) by me.
+Users can interact with it.
 Check it out.

 ## Link to iframe
 - [First iframe](https://my.spline.design/untitled-e90d7263b52c2978be2c28363a4fac17/)